 Designing for humans

 Hello, nice to meet you!
 I am a Designer and certified Project Manager with a strong love for good coffee.
 I am passionate about bringing life to bleeding-edge technology concepts and putting it into people's hands.
-I currently work as a UX designer on the MCIO team at Microsoft.
+Currently, I am a product designer on the digital workplace team at Starbucks.

 My design career began as an accident.
 At the time when I was in a PM role for a small construction firm, I had been given a project to re-design the company’s website.
 I immediately fell in love with the science and craftsmanship behind the creativity.
 The exciting problem-solving nature of UX design inspired me to pivot my career, freelancing as a self-taught new media designer before landing a web design role at the City and County of San Francisco.
 As of June 2017, I completed a Masters degree in Human Centered Design and Engineering (MS HCDE) at the University of Washington with an internationally recognized capstone project in robotics.
 I had an amazing opportunity to work under Professor Shwetak Patel while in grad school, creating mobile medical diagnostic tools (now part of Google).
 A majority of the work involved understanding behavioral patterns of patients and medical professionals, and then designing a creative solution catering to both users and meeting FDA standards.
 My experience at the UW has taught me how to use research as a powerful tool to create better human-centered designs — something I have become deeply passionate about.
 Today, I get to apply my design experience to influencing the operational paradigms within Microsoft.

 I have a penchant for stepping out of my comfort zone.
 I believe such habits are part of a recipe for building character and widening perspectives.
 The world is your oyster; your riches depend on whether you dare to open it.